Classifying spaces and the Lascar group: Examples

 \begin{eg}[Divisible Ordered Abelian Groups] Let $T$ be the theory of divisible ordered abelian groups.
 Then $\Mod(T)$ has functorial joint embedding given by taking the direct sum under the lexicographic ordering.
 Hence by Proposition \ref{prop:contractible}(\ref{prop:contractible.item:almostcoprod}), $|\Mod(T)|$ is contractible and in particular $\Gal_L(T)$ is trivial. \end{eg}

-\begin{eg}[Real Closed Fields] Let $T$ be the theory of real-closed fields.
-Because $T$ has definable Skolem functions, $\Mod(T)$ has an initial object, given by the real algebraic numbers.
-Hence by Proposition \ref{prop:contractible}(\ref{prop:contratible.item:initial}), $|\Mod(T)|$ is contractible and $\Gal_L(T)$ is trivial. \end{eg}
+\begin{eg}[o-minimal expansions of real closed fields] Let $T$ be the theory of some o-minimal expansion of real-closed fields.
+Recall that $T$ has $\emptyset$-definable Skolem functions \cite{Lou}.
+So the definable closure of the empty set is a model, which is there fore an initial object in $\Mod(T)$ (cf. \ref{rmk:skolem}).
+Hence by Proposition \ref{prop:contractible}(\ref{prop:contractible.item:initial}), $|\Mod(T)|$ is contractible and $\Gal_L(T)$ is trivial. \end{eg}